-7.1.
-Internal pilot 1 (Recruitment and retention)
+Internal pilot (Recruitment and retention)

-An internal pilot will be run at 12 months after recruitment opens, with the following Go/No Go progression:
+An internal pilot is planned to determine the feasibility of the trial and will be run at 12 months after recruitment opens, with the following Go/No Go progression to demonstrate the ability of recruit sites and patients within the sites:

-- 1. To have opened at least 8 sites, with at least one patient randomised at each. - 2.
-To have randomised at least 80 patients. - 3.
-To have a retention rate of at least 70%.
+1. To have opened at least 8 sites, with at least one patient randomised at each.

+2. To have randomised at least 80 patients.

+3. To have a retention rate of at least 70%.